oliverLo78/Wedding-Planner/README.md

 ## User Stories

 ```
-AS a wedding planner
+AS a wedding planner.
-I WANT to be able to organize all events in one place
+I WANT to be able to organize all my events.
 SO THAT I can better plan weddings
 ```